 First off, by having people use words like "brutes, mewling pups" you are evoking a very specific kind of English, which is fine if it fits the character.
 Unfortunately, all your characters speak like this, which is strange given that Alex is from a (Russian?) business family and not some foppish lord's son from Surrey.
 Now maybe the custodian speaks like this because it's an upscale school in the capital, but then again random farmers and laborers from halfway across the kingdom sound the same, which is strange given the scale of the world.
 Again, I'd cut down on the flowery exposition.
 Now making each voice distinct is a more difficult task, so I'm not going to pretend to have any insight here.

 Anyway, just my thoughts.
 The language thing is starting to prevent my enjoyment given its persistence.
-The author has certainly improved as an author from series to series.
+The author has certainly improved from series to series.
 And again, still worth a read if you like the genre.